Pottery

 • A lithium-rich base produces a better green than a soda or potash base

-• A small addition of lanthanum oxide appears to ‘brighten’ the effect without changing the color
+• A small addition of lanthanum oxide appears to brighten the effect without changing the color

-Iron-Phosphate Glaze
+Iron/Phosphorus Glaze

 Glaze Material Substitution Calculators